How to Choose the Right Modern Chandelier for Your Dining Room

 As for the height above the dining table, most of the time it should be 32-36 inches.
 This range has proved ideal for illuminating a table surface without blocking diners’ view of each other or shining in their eyes.

 Flexible Light Output

 In order for your dining area to serve multiple purposes—such as children doing an art project or to host a romantic dinner—definitely get a chandelier that can be dimmed.
 For LED, keep in mind that not all these lighting fixtures dim—and some may flicker when the lights are lowered.
 So be extremely diligent; make sure you get the right dimmer.
 Good lighting manufacturers and retailers can suggest the right model and brand.

 As lighting has become a more integral part of home design, lighting designers are going above and beyond to create dramatic and dynamic fixtures, and that holds true for the dining room as well.

 If you want a conversation-starter, think outside the box with something like a deconstructed chandelier (one that breaks away from traditional, round chandelier forms) or hanging multiple pendants above your dining table.
 You’ll find lighting, especially of this type, is an amazing avenue to express your artistic self.

 With these basics in mind, you will find that choosing the right chandelier for your dining room is not that difficult, after all.
-If you need a little more guidance, however, be sure to call the dining room lighting (and dimmer) experts at 866 428 9289.

 Team Y is a dedicated group of design devotees.
 We love everything that has to do with modern design, from products like lighting, furniture and decor all the way to interior design, architecture and city planning.
 What inspired the design?
 How does it work?
 What does it mean?
 We want to know.
 And once we know, we are constantly inspired to share what we've discovered with others who love design as well.
 That's Y.